mvc1009/hackingnotes/_docs/other/hacking-aws.md

 ---
-description: >-
+title: Hacking AWS
+category: Other
+order: 1
+---

 Amazon Web Services is a subsidiary of Amazon providing on-demand cloud computing platforms and APIs.
----

-# Hacking AWS

-## S3 Buckets
+# S3 Buckets

 Amazon S3 has a simple web services interface that you can use to store and retrieve any amount of data, at any time, from anywhere on the web.

-### AWS Configuration
+## AWS Configuration

 You can get your credential here [https://console.aws.amazon.com/iam/home?#/security\_credential](https://console.aws.amazon.com/iam/home?#/security\_credential) but you need an aws account, free tier account : [https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free\_np/](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free\_np/)